paolobarbolini/bzip2-rs/README.md

 ## Features

+* `rayon`: enable using the [rayon] global threadpool for parallel decoding.
+           NOTE: this feature is not subject to a MSRV.
+At the time of writing the MSRV for rayon is 1.36.0

 * Default features: Rust >= 1.34.2 is supported
 * `rustc_1_37`: bump MSRV to 1.37, enable more optimizations
 * `nightly`: require Rust Nightly, enable more optimizations